 I use chicken thighs because it’s juicier and full of flavor.
 Once the chicken is browned, remove it from the wok and set aside.

-Drizzle with some of the honey, cover and simmer, turning & drizzling with honey now and again for 7-10 minutes, or until the chicken is cooked through and the sauce reduced.
+Cover and simmer, turning & drizzling with honey now and again for 7-10 minutes, or until the chicken is cooked through and the sauce reduced.

-Return the broccoli to the wok and toss with the sauce until fully cooked.
+Toss with the sauce until fully cooked.

 It’s that simple.
 Serve and enjoy!